-• Filtered Min Max values
+Filtered Min Max values

-Filters can be applied in order to study a small population of particles.
+Filters can be applied to study a small population of particles.
 When a filter is activated on a particular histogram (3) a green rectangle will appear in the background indicating the range covered by the filter.
 On the other histograms, the particles that fall within the range of the filter will appear as green columns.
 The range of the filter (7) can be adjusted using the [Filter Value] fields.

-6.3.1.3 PARTICULAR ADJUSTMENT FOR HISTOGRAM
+5.3.1.3 PARTICULAR ADJUSTMENT FOR HISTOGRAM

-• Velocity histogram settings
+Velocity histogram settings

 Mask width should be adjusted depending on the velocity & diameter ranges you expect for a given process.
 The DPV-eVOLUTION is delivered with 2 photomasks, one for velocities below 400 m/s, and the other one for velocities 400 m/s and higher.
-See section 5.1How to change photomask section for more details on how to change the photomask.
+See section 4.1How to change photomask section for more details on how to change the photomask.
 When you are in the Velocity histogram setting, simply select the appropriate photomask from the dropdown menu.

-• Diameter histogram settings
+Diameter histogram settings

-For the DPV eVOLUTION to provide accurate measurements of particles diameter, the particle's average diameter (typically you should use the D-50 as supplied by the powder manufacturer) has to be entered in the software.
-The following steps must be used in order to calibrate diameter for a given material:
+For the DPV Evolution to provide accurate measurements of particles diameter, the particle's average diameter (typically you should use the D-50 as supplied by the powder manufacturer) must be entered in the software.
+The following steps must be used to calibrate diameter for a given material:

 - 1. Start the spray process & wait until powder injection is stable - 2.
-Run an auto-centering so to find center of the spray plume

-3. Enter the particles nominal diameter in the field [Target Diameter] then click the calibrate button.
+Run an auto-centering so to find center of the spray plume - 3.
+Enter the particles nominal diameter in the field [Target Diameter] then click the calibrate button. - 4.
+Click Apply Changes so that the new calibration becomes active